alonitac/DevOpsBootcampUPES/slides/docker_networking.md

 ## The bridge driver

 - Docker is shipped with a default bridge network.
-If you don’t specify container network, your container is connected to this bridge.
+If you don't specify container network, your container is connected to this bridge.
 - The bridge network interface is called **docker0**

 ![](media/dockerbridge2.png)